-But what makes this all so particularly grotesque and what no one wants to talk about is that this particular fight is turning into a racial conflict between people of color on the activist left and white Ashkenazi Jews.
-As always, Jews of color are caught in a miserable place in the middle.
+What makes this all so particularly grotesque and what no one wants to talk about is that this particular fight is turning into a racial conflict between people of color on the activist left and white Ashkenazi Jews.

-In play is the politics of recognition which marks the literature on “black and Jews,” “Jewish racism” and “black Anti-Semitism.”
-A key term in the literature is recognition, which one can find in essays devoted to the topic by thinkers like Baldwin, Henry Louis Gates, bell hooks, and Cornel West.
+In play is the politics of “recognition” that marks the literature on “black and Jews,” “Jewish racism” and “black Anti-Semitism.”
+Recognition is a key term in essays from the 1990s devoted to the topic by thinkers like Baldwin, Henry Louis Gates, bell hooks, and Cornel West.
 The Jewish participants in these dialogues wrote wanting African Americans to recognize Jewish suffering and to combat Anti-Semitism in their own community.
 African American intellectuals wrote wanting Jews to recognize black suffering, black humanity, and racism in the Jewish community.
 The arguments are now intensified by Jews of color now demanding their own rightful recognition in both communities.
-Recognition of the other and by the other has always been and was always going to be the guiding thread.
+Recognition of the other and by the other has been and was always going to be the guiding thread.

 Maybe it’s time to uncouple and to stop wanting the other’s recognition.
-Indeed, not giving a f%&k is a lost Jewish art.
-Today it seems to be enjoyed by orthodox Jews, whereas liberal and progressive Jews tend to be anxious, even cloying.
-It matters to them, it matters to us, what “the other thinks” of them, how others represent and try to define us.
-Or they simply disavow any Jewish political interest.
+Indifference to gentile opinion is a lost Jewish art, mostly among liberal and progressive Jews who tend to be anxious and even cloying about the moral politics of inclusion.
+Why should it matter what other people think?
 In the nineteenth century, the German Jewish historian and leader of the Reform Movement Abraham Geiger thought that the hard protective shell of Jewish ghetto identity was a thing of the past.
-But what a remarkable thing it was, an unreliant, unresponsive, unaffected structure of feeling that did not depend upon the other, upon any other other than God, to confirm one’s place in the greater scheme of things.
+But what a remarkable thing it was, a tough and unaffected structure of feeling that did not depend upon any other other than God to confirm one’s place in the greater scheme of things.

-Perhaps, after all, it is time simply to say that African Americans do not need Jews to recognize their story and Jews do not need African Americans to confirm theirs.
-This demand, always, that “the other” recognize “me” is too heavy a weight for anyone to carry.
+Perhaps it is time simply to say that African Americans do not need Jews to recognize their story and Jews do not need African Americans to confirm theirs.
+This demand that “the other” must recognize “me” is too heavy a weight.
 Viewed one way, there is something to be said for not caring about the other, just a little.
 There is too little time and energy to care about this Farrakhan foolishness and certainly no reason to be surprised by anti-Jewish myopia on the left.
-It simply is, and one should draw the necessary consequence, be that as it may.
+These things just are, and one can draw the necessary conclusions, be they as they are.

-What not wanting or needing recognition means practically is that African Americans who aren’t anti-Semitic should not be forced to condemn every expression of anti-Semitism in the African American community, as if on demand.
-If they are autonomous and free, Jews should not have to need that kind of recognition.
-Nor for their part, do white Jews have to condemn every expression of racism in the Jewish community, or every and single outrage, major or minor in Israel and in the occupied West Bank, as if on cue, or to meet some kind of litmus test.
-They will or they won’t not because they need the recognition from some other of some Jewish virtue, but because that suits the best putative Jewish political interest as one undestands it.
+What not wanting or needing recognition means practically is that African Americans who aren’t anti-Semitic should not be forced on demand to condemn every expression of anti-Semitism in the African American community.
+Jews should not have to need that kind of recognition.
+Nor should white American Jews have to condemn every expression of racism in the Jewish community or have to prove they passed moral and political litmus tests.
+People will either step up to do the right thing because it matters to them morally and/or because it meets the political interest of their own community as best they understand it; or they won’t.

-I don’t care much about Farrakhan and I don’t believe there is much support for him out in the world.
-If the leaders of the Women’s March want to shoot themselves in the foot, if they think it is possible be a feminist and support Farrakhan, if they think one can be opposed anti-Semitism and homophobia while supporting Farrakhan, then that is for them to decide, only that they will carry the consequence, because, really, no, one cannot.
-To think that one can split this difference is simply stupid, and there is no reason not to say this, regardless of what some Jews on the left might say and regardless of the resounding silence of groups like Jewish Voice for Peace.
+If the leaders of the Women’s March want to shoot themselves in the foot, if they think it is possible to be a feminist and support Farrakhan, if they think one can be opposed to anti-Semitism and homophobia while supporting Farrakhan, then that is for them to decide; but they will carry the consequence, because, really, no, one cannot split this difference.

 Politics is the art of self-interest and coalition building.
-More important than the lack of discernment, the inability to know things clearly, that has afflicted the leadership at the Women’s March and those parts of the left rallying behind them is the future of black-Jewish relations, and the well-being of these two political communities along with the future of this country.
-In a spirit of self-respect, African Americans and American Jews should be allowed to speak their minds and call each other out, without demanding anything from the other, at least not upfront and at the start.
-This has nothing to do with virtue, the virtue of suffering, and the virtue of solidarity.
-Let the chips fall where they may and then choose to or not to pick up the pieces if that is, indeed, in the common political interest or at all relevant to the motivation of friendship.
-But can’t we say that we’re done with the moralizing cant of recognition that is independent of political interest?
+More important than the lack of discernment that has afflicted the leadership at the Women’s March and those parts of the left rallying behind them is the future of black-Jewish relations, the well-being of these two political communities, and the future of this country.
+As a mater of self-respect, African Americans and American Jews should be allowed to speak their minds and call each other out without demanding anything from the other upfront and at the start.
+This has nothing to do with the virtue of suffering and the virtue of solidarity.
+Let the chips fall where they may and then choose to pick up or not pick up the pieces if that is in the common political interest or at all relevant to the motivation of friendship.
+Black-Jewish relations should not have to depend upon the moralizing cant of a “recognition.”